asyncapi/generator/docs/generator_template.md

 The code snippet above does the following:

 1. Import the `generator-react-sdk` dependency.
 2. The `asyncapi` argument is an instance of the [AsyncAPI Parser](https://www.asyncapi.com/docs/tools/generator/parser).
-It will allow you to access the content of the asyncapi document in your template using helper functions.
+It will allow you to access the content of the AsyncAPI document in your template using helper functions.
 3. The `asyncapi.info().title()` is using the info() helper function to return the info object from the AsyncAPI document illustrated in the code snippet below:

 ``` json